slmcbane/TetMesh/README.md

 I would like to be able to save the mesh in an HDF5 group but I haven't had the time to figure out the HDF5 interface yet.

+## Dependency
+This library depends on the repository [SmallVector](https://github.com/slmcbane/SmallVector) to provide a utility data structure.
+This version of the code has been tested against SmallVector v1.0.0.
+You may wish to download the archive of the tagged release from Github and copy the file `SmallVector.hpp` to your build directory, rather than clone that repository.

 ## Version
 This is `v1.0.0`.